JosePedroDias/stdb-tetris/README.md

-spacetime sql tetris-game "SELECT * FROM cell" spacetime sql tetris-game "SELECT COUNT(*) as count FROM cell"
+spacetime sql tetris-game "SELECT * FROM cell" spacetime sql tetris-game "SELECT COUNT(*) as count FROM cell" spacetime sql tetris-game "SELECT COUNT(*) AS count FROM cell WHERE value != 0"

 spacetime sql tetris-game "SELECT * FROM board_data"